Mary J. Blige, Common, Sufjan Stevens, More to Perform at Academy Awards

-“We’re excited to have these talented artists showcase the powerful contribution music makes to filmmaking,” said De Luca and Todd.
+“We’re excited to have these talented artists showcase the powerful contribution music makes to filmmaking,” De Luca and Todd said.
 “It’s a privilege to welcome them to the 90th Oscars stage.”

 Bernal, Lafourcade and Miguel will perform the Oscar-nominated song “Remember Me” from “Coco,” which features music and lyric by Kristen Anderson-Lopez and Robert Lopez.